jecollas/fate-free-reign/pages/Portgas D. Ace.md

 		- In Sabo’s case, the Flame-Flame Fruit acted as the catalyst
 	- **Wish:** to have another chance at life
 	- #### Servant Statistics
-		- **Abilities:**
-			- ((6681c23f-c7d4-4de0-8e09-15af4c3941cc))
-		- **Skills:**
-		  collapsed:: true
-			- Battle Continuation
-			- Mana Burst
 		- **[[Noble Phantasm]]**
-			- Buster-type AoE (Anti-Army)
-			- Fire Fist – launches a column of fire at his opponents collapsed:: true
-				- Ace's signature attack and the thing he is most known for
-				- This would definitely give away his True Name if used
-				- A fist can be a spear if you punch hard enough.
-If you turn your fist into flames and punch someone from far away I'm pretty sure that counts as a long-range melee weapon
-				- Anti-City Noble Phantasm
-			- St. Elmo’s Fire
-			  collapsed:: true
-				- Blast attack from the fire spear yeehaw
-				- Buster-type Single Target (Anti-Unit)
-			- noble phantasm that represents the story of the war at marineford and the burning fist that went through his own chest collapsed:: true
-				- itd be funny if this was a stella situation where using this noble phantasm just kills him. i mean i dont want it to be but god what a mean thing to do to my favorite emotional support dead guy <3
-				- Oh hang on.
-Servant ascension.
-He gets a power upgrade by going through thr war at marineford
-					- Whats rhe story reason beihind ascension?
-How can we make ace ascend and why.
-					- No im gonna lose it actually.
-Servant ascension for ace.
-Stage one is 17yr old boy, second ascension is the second division commander, and his final ascension is ace from the war at marineford
-				- Fuckoff powerful but takes a lot of mana.
-He transforms into his adult self and dies to explode everything around him.
-Its a bomb that goes off and kills him in the process / leaves him unable to keep fighting. so if this doesnt kill his enemy hes kinda fucked
-				- Good thing hes a servant and servants arent people otherwise hed die from being killed ✌️
-				- Anti-Fortress Noble Phantasm
-				- Ill never forgive you for this, anuk
-				- OH FUCK OR ITS AN ANTI-UNIT NOBLE PHANTASM WHERE HE SUMMONS A REALITY MARBLE AND PUTS HIS OPPONENT THROUGH HIS OWN DEATH AT MARINEFORD
 	- #### Legends and Anecdotes
 	  collapsed:: true
 		- *Son of the Pirate King* — Ace is Gold Roger’s only son, and is hated for it almost as much as Roger was